HartmutFritz/dotfiles/packages_opensuse.md

 codecs
 cmatrix
 vlc
-#bluez-tools  # to connect bose headphones - maybe not needed?
-code (see: other config changes) brave-browser
+bluez-tools  # to connect bose headphones code (see: other config changes) brave-browser